Ollama-Agent-Roll-Cage/agentChef/README.md

 workflow_results = asyncio.run(custom_udrags_workflow("attention mechanisms in neural networks"))
 ```

-This custom workflow demonstrates how you can combine AgentChef's components to create a specialized pipeline following the UDRAGS approach: research-generate-augment-analyze-clean.
+This custom workflow demonstrates how you can combine agentChef's components to create a specialized pipeline following the UDRAGS approach: research-generate-augment-analyze-clean.
 Each phase builds on the previous one, creating a comprehensive system for dataset generation and processing that mirrors the core functionality of the built-in UDRAGS system.

 You can adapt this pattern to create workflows for your specific needs, focusing on any part of the pipeline or extending it with additional processing steps.